axept/open-parse/README.md

 The collection of middleware which provides extra-flexible RESTful API interface for accessing to application data store and schemas, users and security management.
 Save your time to bootstrap new web and mobile projects.

-Out of the box it supports [bunyan-logger](https://github.com/trentm/node-bunyan) which could be connected to Logentries, Loggly, NewRelic and other cloud log management services just in a 15 seconds.
+Out of the box it supports:

+* [bunyan-logger](https://github.com/trentm/node-bunyan) which could be connected to Logentries, Loggly, NewRelic and other cloud log management services just in a 15 seconds.

+* [MongoDB](https://github.com/gordonmleigh/promised-mongo) for default data providers.
+But you could implement custom data providers for any other databases (it takes ~20 min).

 Built with love to [Functional Principles](https://drboolean.gitbooks.io/mostly-adequate-guide/content/) and.. yes, koa.